athena-framework/website/docs/components/serializer.md

 When an [ASR::Serializable][Athena::Serializer::Serializable] is returned from a controller action, that object will be serialized via the serializer component, as opposed to Crystal's standard libraries' `#to_json` method.

-!!! info
-    If an object implements _both_ `ASR::Serializable` and `JSON::Serializable`, the serializer component takes priority.
+INFO: If an object implements _both_ `ASR::Serializable` and `JSON::Serializable`, the serializer component takes priority.

 The [ARTA::View][Athena::Routing::Annotations::View] annotation can be used to configure serialization related options on a per route basis.